darkblueofmagic/anime-high-school-rpg-portrait-preset/README.md

 # 🏫 Anime High School Life: Portrait Preset [Ver 0.5]
 IMPORTANT: The latest AI Dungeon update no longer works with Claudia's original Dungeon Extension v2.
-However, Mahesvara/Oratorian on Discord has created a Resurrected version (Mozilla Firefox fully supported; Chrome version exists, but you'll have to manually get the file from the Dungeon Extension v2 Discord thread in the link below at your own risk).
+However, Mahesvara/Oratorian on Discord has created a Resurrected version (Mozilla Firefox fully supported; Chrome version exists, but you'll have to manually get the file from the Dungeon Extension v2 Discord thread in the link below).

 Experimental: This Portrait Preset is still in its initial stage, expect future updates and changes!